Your Guide to Every Weed Dispensary in NYC

 No, the days of surprise cannabis drug tests are in the past.
 With a few exceptions, New York State has prohibited employers from testing current and potential employees for cannabis use, plus any discriminatory action against workers who use cannabis outside of the workplace and work hours.

-After years of hoping, the answer is finally yes!
+Yes!
 All of the individuals or organizations who operate city dispensaries were selected specifically for their charitable missions and/or to promote entrepreneurship opportunities to those who have been unjustly affected by cannabis-related arrests or imprisonment.
-Read on for a rundown of NYC’s recently opened legal dispensaries that are serving flower, chocolates, gummies and so much more.
+Read on for a rundown of NYC’s recently opened legal dispensaries that are serving the flower, chocolate, gummies and so much more.

 As New York State’s first Black-owned recreational weed store, Smacked Village is just the beginning of the many cannabis stores that are slated to open as a way to work towards creating social equity in this emerging market.
 Owner and CEO Roland Connor, who has a previous conviction for a cannabis-related offense, operates the popular store alongside his wife and son.
 Shoppers can either browse products from women- and BIPOC-run brands in-store or place orders online for pickup.

-At Union Square Travel Agency, more than half of all profits go directly to funding the Doe Fund, a non-profit whose mission is to break cycles of homelessness, recidivism, and poverty through job training, housing, paid employment, and more.
+A futuristic airport aesthetic beckons customers in off the busy neighborhood streets at Union Square Travel Agency.
+Here, more than half of all profits go directly to funding the Doe Fund, a non-profit whose mission is to break cycles of homelessness and poverty through job training, housing, and paid employment.
 In addition to the products available in store and online, customers can sign up for The Travel Club for exclusive access to merch drops, member-only events, and limited-edition bundle offers.

-The newest addition to NYC’s dispensary crew and the first to open in Queens, Good Grades debuted its Jamaica storefront in March 2023.
-Notably the first woman-owned recreational dispensary in New York State, Good Grades is helmed by cousins Extasy and Michael James.
+After a short stint as a pop up in Brooklyn earlier this year, Good Grades has returned to its original brick-and-mortar location in Queens.
+The first woman-owned recreational dispensary in New York State, Good Grades is helmed by cousins Extasy and Michael James.
 The shop’s mission, aside from selling high-quality products, is to provide an inclusive atmosphere, spread positive cannabis education, and inspire their community.